-Original Signed William Gatewood Artwork "Lotus Fan" - $100 (32738) for sale in Orlando, Florida For Sale
+Original Signed William Gatewood Artwork "Lotus Fan" - $100 (32738) for sale in Orlando, Florida

-|Other:||The ad is older than 2 months.|
+Other: The ad is older than 3 months.

 This beautiful large Seriograph by William Gatewood is signed and named "Lotus Fan" It is professionally framed and matted.
 See below for artist info.

 ask for Joe

-The artwork of William Gatewood (1943-1994) combines the iconography of the East with a Western painting approach.
+The artwork of William Gatewood (1) combines the iconography of the East with a Western painting approach.
 Borrowing from Japanese traditions and form, gold or silver leaf is frequently used as background, overpainting with transparent and opaque layers playing random patterns against more geometric ones.
 References to flight, space and fragility are represented by structures or objects constructed from paper and wood such as kites, panels and screens.

 Born in Utah, Gatewood lived most of his life in San Francisco, purchasing an old Victorian mansion in the Page Street district in 1982 which, over the next 12 years, was transformed into an elegant residence and studio.
 In the tradition of Whistler and Klimt, Gatewood incorporated his art in an application of paint, inks, gold leaf, metallic foils, rice paper screens and dimensional work throughout the mansion's architectural detail, enhancing the period decoration and creating a unified artistic vision.
 In keeping with that vision, the house is being maintained for public access by the William R. Gatewood Trust.